aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

 ## September 21, 2020 Release
-This relese of Neuron SDK improved performance of YOLO, SSD300, and BERT.
-As part of these improvements, Neuron Compiler switched to using -O2 as the default when alternative -O flags are not specified.
+This release improves performance of YOLO v3 and v4, VGG16, SSD300, and BERT.
+As part of these improvements, Neuron Compiler doesn’t require any special compilation flags for most models.
 Details on how to use the prior optimizations are outlined in the neuron-cc [release notes](./neuron-cc.md).

-Operational improvements are also included.
-Neuron Runtime has introduced session management for all ML Frameworks, which will clean up state on any application crash.
-Neuron Tools now comes with neuron-monitor, which will stream execution metrics helpful with monitoring one or more instances of Neuron Runtime.
+The release also improves operational deployments of large scale inference applications, with a session management agent incorporated into all supported ML Frameworks.
+A new Neuron Tool called neuron-monitor, will stream inference metrics helpful with monitoring one or more instances of Neuron Runtime.
 Sample script for connecting neuron-monitor to your CloudWatch metrics is provided as well.
 Read more about using neuron-monitor [here](../docs/neuron-tools/neuron-monitor-user-guide.md).

 ## August 19, 2020 Release
 Bug fix for an error reporting issue with the Neuron Runtime.
 Previous versions of the runtime were only reporting uncorrectable errors on half of the dram per Inferentia.
 Other Neuron packages are not changed.